 Positive results from the test indicate the presence of abnormal Ig.
 This may suggest the existence of an underlying health condition, such as:

 - an immune system disorder

 - multiple myeloma

 - Waldenstrom’s macroglobulinemia

 - other types of cancer

-In some patients, positive results may not indicate an underlying problem.
-A small percentage of patients have low levels of monoclonal antibodies for no known reason.
-These patients do not develop any health problems.
-This condition is known as “monoclonal gammopathy of unknown significance” or MGUS.
+In some people, positive results may not indicate an underlying problem.
+A small percentage of people have low levels of monoclonal antibodies for no known reason.
+These people do not develop any health problems.
+This condition is known as "monoclonal gammopathy of unknown significance" or MGUS.